 Computing is taught as a discrete skills set but with cross curricular links where children use a range of software for data handling, designing, modelling, controlling and using text, images and sound.

-Computing is well resourced at Calder Vale Primary School – interactive whiteboards in all classes, set of ipads and laptops to enable a whole class to work together, access to email and the internet
+Computing is well resourced at Scorton Primary School – interactive whiteboards in all classes, set of ipads and laptops to enable a whole class to work together, access to email and the internet

-Esafety runs through the Computing Curriculum as well as other Curriculum subjects.
-For more information on Esafety at Calder Vale Primary School, visit our dedicated Esafety page.
+Online safety runs through the Computing Curriculum as well as all other curriculum subjects.
+For more information regarding online safety please consult our dedicated page.